W. Somerset Maugham: Second World War

 Maugham spent most of the war years in the US, based for much of the time at a comfortable house on the estate of his American publisher, Nelson Doubleday.
 His lifestyle was modest: he felt that despite his considerable wealth he should not live luxuriously while Britain was enduring wartime privations.
 He saw little of Haxton, who undertook war work in Washington DC.
 As always, Maugham wrote continually.
 His daily routine was to write between an early breakfast and lunchtime, after which he entertained himself.
-His most substantial book from the war years was The Razor's Edge; he found writing it unusually tiring – he was seventy when it was completed – and he vowed it would be the last long novel he wrote.
+His most substantial book from the war years was The Razor's Edge; he found writing it unusually tiring – he was seventy when it was completed – and vowed it would be the last long novel he wrote.

 Haxton was holding down a responsible job in Washington and enjoying his new independence and self-reliance.
 Maugham was happy for him and was reconciled to the possibility of returning to La Mauresque without him after the war.
 The possibility became a certainty when in November 1944, after a six-month illness initially diagnosed as pleurisy, Haxton died of tuberculosis.
 Maugham was distraught; he told his nephew, Robin, "You'll never know how great a grief this has been to me.
-The best years of my life − those we spent wandering about the world − are inextricably connected with him.
-And in one way or another − however indirectly − all I've written during the last twenty years has something to do with him".
+The best years of my life – those we spent wandering about the world – are inextricably connected with him.
+And in one way or another – however indirectly – all I've written during the last twenty years has something to do with him".

 Even before Haxton's mortal illness, Maugham had already chosen a replacement as secretary-companion, in anticipation that Haxton would not return to live at La Mauresque.
 This was Alan Searle, whom Maugham had known since 1928, when Searle was twenty-three.
 He came from Bermondsey, a poor district of London.
 Morgan describes him:

 Maugham's biographers have differed considerably about Searle's character and his influence for better or worse on his employer.
 Connon writes, "He was seen by some as a near saint and by others, particularly the Maugham family, as a villain"; Hastings labels him "a podgy Iago ... constantly briefing against [Syrie and Liza]", and quotes Alan Pryce-Jones's summary: "an intriguer, a schemer with a keen eye to his own advantage, a troublemaker".
 Raphael calls him "a man of more reliable stamp" than Haxton; Meyers describes him as "sober, efficient, honest and gentle".